 The 2020–2021 Season concludes with one of the most popular operas in the repertory, Puccini’s towering masterpiece Tosca, April 24 to May 2, 2021, at the Long Center.
 Set in a trio of breathtaking Roman locales, Tosca follows a strong-willed diva as she makes the ultimate leap of faith in pursuit of love.

 Director David Lefkowich will faithfully recreate three postcard visions of Rome on the Long Center stage – the church of Sant’Andrea della Valle, an apartment in the imposing Palazzo Farnese, and the roof of the Castel Sant’Angelo.
-Conductor Timothy Myers, a protégé of famed conductor Lorin Maazel and fresh off the podiums of the Wexford Festival and Santa Fe Opera, returns to lead the Austin Opera Orchestra and Chorus in one of opera’s most memorable scores, including the breathtaking Act I finale, “Te Deum.”
+Sarah and Ernest Butler Principal Conductor and Artistic Advisor Timothy Myers, a protégé of famed conductor Lorin Maazel and fresh off the podiums of the Wexford Festival and Santa Fe Opera, returns to lead the Austin Opera Orchestra and Chorus in one of opera’s most memorable scores, including the breathtaking Act I finale, “Te Deum.”